Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-Adversarial examples are attacks on classification models where an adversary aims to induce a misclassification using typically imperceptible modifications of a benign input example.
+{\it Quantum adversarial robustness.} Adversarial examples are attacks on classification models where an adversary aims to induce a misclassification using typically imperceptible modifications of a benign input example.
 Specifically, given a classifier $\cA$ and a benign input state $\sigma$, an adversary can craft a small perturbation $\sigma \to \rho$ which results in a misclassification, i.e. $\cA(\rho) \neq \cA(\sigma)$.
 An illustration for this threat scenario is given in FIG.~\ref{fig:mushroom}.
 In this paper, we seek a worst-case robustness guarantee against \emph{any} possible attack: as long as $\rho$ does not differ from $\sigma$ by more than a certain amount, then it is guaranteed that $\cA(\sigma) = \cA(\rho)$ independently of how the adversarial state $\rho$ has been crafted.
-Formally, suppose the quantum classifier $\cA$ takes as input a \emph{benign} quantum state $\sigma\in\cS(\cH)$ and produces a measurement outcome denoted by the class $k\in\cC$ with probability $\y_k(\sigma) = \Tr{\Pi_k\cE(\sigma)}$.
-Recall that the prediction of $\cA$ is taken to be the most likely class $k_A = \arg\max_k\y_k(\sigma)$.
-An adversary aims to alter the output probability distribution so as to change the most likely class by applying an arbitrary quantum operation $\cE_A\colon\cS(\cH)\to\cS(\cH)$ to $\sigma$ resulting in the \emph{adversarial state} $\rho = \cE_A(\sigma)$.
-Finally, we say that the classifier $\y$ is provably robust around $\sigma$ with respect to the robustness condition $\cR$, if for any $\rho$ which satisfies $\cR$, it is guaranteed that $\arg\max_k \y_k(\rho)=\arg\max_k \y_k(\sigma)$.
-Typically, $\cR$ is expressed explicitly in terms of trace distance or fidelity.
-However, as we shall see, it is also possible to formulate a condition in terms of optimal type-II error probabilities which is not always easily expressible with other distance measures.
-Furthermore, we note that while we are interested in robustness conditions on quantum states, the assumption that an adversary can only act on quantum states is not needed for our results to hold.
+Formally, suppose the quantum classifier $\cA$ takes as input a \emph{benign} quantum state $\sigma\in\cS(\cH)$ and produces a measurement outcome denoted by the class $k\in\cC$ with probability $\y_{k}(\sigma) = \Tr{\Pi_{k}\cE(\sigma)}$.
+Recall that the prediction of $\cA$ is taken to be the most likely class $k_{\mathrm{A}} = \arg\max_k\y_{k}(\sigma)$.
+An adversary aims to alter the output probability distribution so as to change the most likely class by applying an arbitrary quantum operation $\cE_{\mathrm{A}}\colon\cS(\cH)\to\cS(\cH)$ to $\sigma$ resulting in the \emph{adversarial state} $\rho = \cE_{\mathrm{A}}(\sigma)$.
+Finally, we say that the classifier $\y$ is provably robust around $\sigma$ with respect to the robustness condition $\cR$, if for any $\rho$ which satisfies $\cR$, it is guaranteed that $\cA(\rho) = \cA(\sigma)$.